-Run the StreamSets pipeline to bulk load to RedShift
+Run the StreamSets data pipeline to bulk load to RedShift

-In the following screencast, the necessary configuration changes and running the pipeline is demonstrated.
+In the following screencast, the necessary configuration changes and running the data pipeline is demonstrated.

 Depending on the size of files landed on S3, you may experience slower than expected performance.
 Writing many, small files to distributed file systems such as S3, HDFS, Google Cloud Storage, etc. is a fairly well known issue regardless of Amazon RedShift and StreamSets performance.
 If this is a known issue, you may be wondering if we have any options to best position ourselves against possible performance implications?
 In StreamSets, there are a few options to create and land larger files to S3.

 - Increase Max Batch Size in the JDBC Multitable Origin and keep in mind the following